 - Make the switch

-And you can complete all of these tasks in less time than it takes to run to the grocery store.
-It’s laid out below in easy-to-follow steps.
+And you can complete all of these tasks in less time than it takes to make a sandwich.
+It’s laid out below in four easy-to-follow steps.

 First things first: How often should you check?